 Sean’s priority on the police commission is to: “Increase public participation and ensure that folks’ understand the existing system of police accountability, as well as contribute to the improvements that Eugene continues to lead the way on.”

-Dallas Boggs was born in Petersburg, VA but grew up in Germany and Italy.
-His father was a Command Sergeant Major in the Army and his mother was a DODDS Elementary School Principal Boggs graduated from Mannheim American High School in 1984, then attended Virginia State University in Peterburg, Va, and majored in Public Administration.
+Dallas A. Boggs graduated from Mannheim American High School, Germany in 1984, then attended Virginia State University in Petersburg, VA, and majored in Public Administration.
 After transferring to the University of Oregon, Boggs started working at Brenner's Furniture as a Delivery Driver.
-Boggs went from Delivery Driver to Sales, Sales Manager then General Manager.
-Boggs then worked as a General Manager for Palm Harbor Homes for 2 years in Coburg, OR then 8 years in Millersburg, OR the Flagship Store.
-While at Millersburg the store was #2 Company-Wide.
+Boggs went from Delivery Driver to General Manager.
+Boggs then worked as a General Manager for Palm Harbor Homes for 2 years in Coburg, OR then 6 years in Millersburg, OR the Flagship Store.
+While at Millersburg the store was #2 Company-Wide (2008).
 Boggs returned to Downtown Eugene as a Co-Owner of Brenner's Furniture for 4 years then back to Millersburg, OR as General Manager of Homes Direct for a year.
-Currently, Boggs works in Sales/ Commercial Sales at Brenner's Furniture and is on the Board of Directors at Sponsor's Inc. Boggs has Volunteered his time in Lane County serving as a Former President Mid-Oregon Executive Association, Member African American Community Coalition, Committee member Ducks Unlimited South Lane County, 2015 Judge Miss Lane County/Miss Linn-Benton Scholarship Pageant, Board member Oregon Black Business Alliance and currently in 2nd year raising money for Real Men Wear Pink of Lane County (American Cancer Society).
+Currently, Boggs works in Sales at Brenner's Furniture and is on the Board of Directors at Sponsor's Inc. Boggs has Volunteered his time in Lane County serving as a Former President Mid-Oregon Executive Association, Member African American Community Coalition, Committee member of Ducks Unlimited South Lane County, 2015 & 2023 Judge Miss Lane County Scholarship Pageant, Founder Black Professionals Eugene/Springfield on Facebook, 5th year Ambassador raising money for Men Wear Pink of Lane County (American Cancer Society).
 Boggs is a widower and proud father of Jada Boggs, a Junior Animal Science Major at Cornell University, Ithaca NY.

 Highlights of Vi’s work includes his development of the first paid internship program for the blind and visually impaired youth and young adults in the SF - Bay Area.
 Vi also planned and implemented the annual Northern California Braille Challenge for children and youth in Northern California to compete in Braille literacy as Braille literacy is key to success in both education and their future career.
 Vi has experienced serving on several nonprofit boards including the California Deaf-Blind Services at San Francisco State University and the California Transition Council.
 Prior to moving to Eugene, Vi served as co-chair for the SFPD’s Community Policing Advisory Board.
 Vi is passionate about his community and loves the ocean, dogs, volleyball, and cooking.
 As an Asian American who immigrated to the states over four decades ago, and a personal with disabilities, Vi brings a diverse cultural background to this board.